Free, BYO API key smoke test

 What is indirect prompt injection?

-Indirect prompt injection happens when malicious instructions are embedded in content the model is asked to read (a web page, an email, a PDF) rather than typed by the user.
+Indirect prompt injection happens when malicious instructions are embedded in content the model is asked to read, such as a web page, an email, or a PDF, rather than typed by the user.
 Defenses must treat any external content as untrusted, isolate it from system instructions, and refuse to execute instructions that originate inside attached content.
+Indirect injection is the hardest category to defend without architectural changes.

 Related services and reading